BitByte-TPC/BitBot/README.md

 - [X] Roles add and remove added (ezpz!)
 - [X] Set roles for codechef coders (if guild has it, Competitive Coder will be assigned)
 - [X] xkcd image fetch added (as dailymeme)
+- [ ] keep the repo syntactically correct.
 - [ ] add some todos (plz!)

 ---